shadikajevand/messageboard-api/Readme.md

 - sam.doe@email.com, password: password

 ## Testing the API requests
 There is a shell script set up to test the CRUD requests.
-It will execute all the operations defined above (*nix only):
+It will execute all the CRUD operations defined above (*nix only):
 ```
 ./requests.sh
 ```